balena-io-experimental/audio/README.md

 # balena audio primitive

 Provides an easy way to work with audio applications in a containerized environment.
-This image runs a [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) server optimized for balenaOS.
+The `audio` primitive is a docker image that runs a [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) server optimized for balenaOS.

 ## Features